About the Minimum Capital Test (MCT)

 - providing clarification on a number of provisions for which OSFI received inquiries over the past year.

-The Superintendent of Financial Services has decided to adopt OSFI's updated MCT Guideline, and will be incorporating OSFI’s updates into the Superintendent's Guideline, effective on January 1, 2018.
+The Superintendent of Financial Services has adopted OSFI's updated MCT Guideline, and has incorporated OSFI’s updates into the Minimum Capital Test Guideline for Property and Casualty Insurance Companies – Superintendent's Guideline No. 08/04 Size: ## kb, effective on January 1, 2018.